amortensen1229/amortensen1229/README.md

 ### Hey there, Im Adam 👋

-You might be stumbling across my GitHub for a bunch of reasons.
-Feel free to hang around for a while and drop me a follow!
+You might be stumbling across my GitHub for a bunch of reasons, feel free to hang around for a while and drop me a follow!

 <!--